PART 1: “BLACK” JACK GARDNER, 1928 TERRIER GRAD: HUGE CONNECTION TO HOOPS WORLD

 “Black” Jack Gardner, who started playing basketball at Redlands High School in 1928, capped his hoops career working for the NBA’s Utah Jazz in 1991.
 (Photo by Utah Jazz).

 Gardner-at-Utah was legendary.
 There was another Redlands Connection.
-Shortly after serving his mission for the Church of Jesus Christ of Latter-day Saints, onetime Long Beach State recruit Jon Hansen, a 6-foot-5, sharp-shooting Redlands High alum, decided to transfer to Utah.
+Shortly after serving his mission for the Church of Jesus Christ of Latter-day Saints, onetime Long Beach State recruit Jon Hansen, a 6-foot-5, sharp-shooting Redlands High alum, transferred to Utah.

-It was a surprising revelation about a man he’d only viewed from afar – having graduated 56 years apart from the same high school campus.
+It was a surprising revelation about a man he’d only viewed from afar – having graduated 56 years apart from that same high school campus.
 It was in 2000 that Gardner died, age 90, in Salt Lake City.

 At the top, of course, was John Wooden.